Tag: performance optimization

 Flexibility Less flexible More flexible

-Let’s look at a practical example where both const and readonly can be used effectively.
-Imagine you’re building a web application that needs to connect to an external API.
-You have a base URL that never changes and an API key that is loaded from an environment variable at runtime.
+Let’s consider a scenario where both keywords are leveraged effectively.
+Imagine you’re developing a web application that connects to an external API.
+You have a base URL that never changes and an API key that is loaded dynamically during runtime.

 public const string BaseUrl = "https://api.example.com";